Abdullah Abu Sayeed: Career

+Sayeed started participating in TV programs from 1966.
+At first, he was presenter of children's programs and quiz programs.
 In the mid-1970s, he started presenting Shaptabarna (Seven Colors), a TV show on Bangladesh Television.
+Saptabarna was telecast once a week.
+It was a 90 minute long program.
 In the 1970s and 1980s, he also presented TV show Eid Anadamela.
 He received the National Television Award in 1977.

 In 1978, he founded the Bishwa Sahitya Kendra.
+He has close association with Bangladesh Poribesh Andolan (BAPA) and Transparency International Bangladesh' (TIB).

 Works

 Sayeed has written and edited more than 50 books.